 Let’s start with the tour.
 Eagles President Don Smolenski and Tom Gros, Chief Customer Officer of NRG, the developer of the Eagles on-site solar and wind installations, treated us to an up close & personal look at the largest solar and wind array in the Philadelphia area.

-Solar array, topped by Eagle-talon shaped wind turbines at Lincoln Financial Field, Philadelphia
+Solar array, topped by Eagle talon-shaped wind turbines at Lincoln Financial Field in Philadelphia.
+(Photo credit: Lewis Blaustein)

 Smolenski and Gros expressed both pride and humble amazement at what has been built and accomplished to date…